moira-alert/doc/source/user_guide/efficient.rst

      :alt: moving average Graphite function

 - If you are interested in aggregate 10-minute values, not single minute values, use ``summarize``.
 - If you want zeroes instead of missing data points, use ``transformNull``.
+Also, ``keepLastValue`` is useful when dealing with missing points.
+- Avoid functions that show and hide metrics, like ``averageAbove``.
+Moira does not consider hidden metrics to be in NODATA state.
+Instead, Moira retains last state that the metric had when it was visible.

 Draw First, Monitor Later